Roy-lab/MERLIN-SUITE/README.md

 4. **Duplication of Prior networks with TFA regulator**
 <br><br>Because TFA profiles were incorporated into both the input expression matrix and the regulator list, a corresponding update was also applied to the prior network file.
-To incorporate TFA regulators, each regulatory interaction was duplicated by appending the suffix `_nca` to the corresponding TF regulator names in the original prior network file (`prior.txt`; containing 4,435,063 edges), used for the **EstimateNCA** application.
+To incorporate TFA regulators, each regulatory interaction was duplicated by appending the suffix `_nca` to the corresponding TF regulator names in the original prior network file ([prior.txt](https://github.com/Roy-lab/MERLIN-SUITE/blob/main/data/prior.txt.gz); containing 4,435,063 edges), used for the **EstimateNCA** application.
 This expansion resulted in a final prior network file (`net1_net.txt`) containing 8,870,126 edges, which was used as input for the **MERLIN-P** run.
    ```text
    9430076C15Rik	1110020A21Rik	0.945914
    9430076C15Rik_nca	1110020A21Rik	0.945914